 - Single Rate CAD$138 (One participant at one point of connection)

 - Group Rate CAD$298 (Two or more participants at one point of connection)

-If you are unable to attend the live sessions, register and the recordings will be made available to you for a two-week period.
+If you are unable to attend the live sessions, register and the recordings will be made available to you for a four-week period.